Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walk by the Church in CorzónWalk by the Church in Corzón

-In the town of Corzón, across from the church is the Compartmento Corzón, a place where you can camp with your own tent, or rent one of theirs.
+In the town of Corzón, across from the church is the Compartmento Corzón, +34 606 81 71 46, a place where you can camp with your own tent, or rent one of theirs.
+They also have a restaurant with pilgrim's meals.

 After Corzón, it is another kilometer to the next town of Ponte Olveira.
 There is not much here, but there is the nice-looking old stone building that houses the Albergue Ponte Olveira